Gystek/woyf/README.md

 woyf - watch over your files
 ----------------------------
-woyf is a stupidly simple file watcher that doesn't use inotify(7).
+woyf is a stupidly simple file watcher using inotify(7).

 Requirements
 ------------